trampgeek/moodle-qtype_coderunner/authorguide.md

    green (or red, if your answer is wrong), indicating that this is a hidden test case visible only to staff.
 Students will not see this line of the table.

 1. Back in the question bank, click the question's *Edit* icon.
    In the authoring form, insert a wrong answer into the *Answer* box.
+   If "Validate on save" is unchecked, click it so it becomes checked.
-   Click *Save* - observe that the question is *not* saved because the question no longer validates.
+   Click *Save* - observe that the question is *not* saved because the question doesn't validate.
 Scroll to inspect the error message just above the question answer.
 Fix the error in the answer, and click *Save* again.
 It should work this time.